MRC Slowly Backs Away From Musk After He Backs Out Of Twitter Deal Topic: Media Research Center

-Tover served up another post complaining that the girl being forced to go to another state to get an abortion was being held up as an example of post-Roe America: "Of course, this ignores the fact that Ohio Attorney General Dave Yost had previously stated the girl could’ve received an abortion under her unique circumstances."
+Tober wrote up a post complaining that the girl being forced to go to another state to get an abortion was being held up as an example of post-Roe America: "Of course, this ignores the fact that Ohio Attorney General Dave Yost had previously stated the girl could’ve received an abortion under her unique circumstances."
 In fact, the Ohio law is so vaguely written that any doctor who performed an abortion could easily face criminal charges.

 Graham spent his July 15 column whining that the story made the front page of USA Today; he didn't tell his readers he previously tried to portray it as a hoax.
 The next day, he was whining that conservatives were called out for trying to prove the story was a hoax, rehashing his previous complaints: